Ainur in Middle-earth

-The Ainur are the immortal spirits existing before the Creation in J. R. R. Tolkien's fictional universe.
+The Ainur are the immortal spirits, Valar and Maiar, existing before the Creation in J. R. R. Tolkien's fictional universe.
 These were the first beings made of the thought of Eru Ilúvatar.
 They were able to sing such beautiful music that the world was created from it.

+Scholars have likened the Valar to the Æsir, the gods of Asgard, while the wizard Gandalf, one of the Maiar, resembles Odin the wanderer.
+Others have seen them as like angels in Christianity, intermediaries between the creator, Eru Ilúvatar, and the created cosmos.
+The Tolkien scholar Tom Shippey relates the Valar to luck and fate in Middle-earth, writing that people do see a patterning force in the world; but while it could be Providence, or in Middle-earth the Valar, people still have free will and have to trust to their own courage.

 History

 Origins

 Before the Creation, Eru Ilúvatar made the Ainur or "holy ones".
 The Universe was created through the "Music of the Ainur" or Ainulindalë, music sung by the Ainur in response to themes introduced by Eru.
 This universe, the song endowed with existence by Eru, was called Eä in Quenya.
 The Earth was called Arda.
 Those of the Ainur who felt concern for the Creation entered it, and became the Valar and the Maiar, the guardians of Creation.

 Valar

 The Valar included both good and evil characters.
 The Vala Melkor claimed the Earth for himself.
 His brother, Manwë, and several other Valar decided to confront him.
 Melkor fell into evil and became known as Morgoth, the dark enemy.
 The conflict between the Valar and Morgoth marred much of the world.
 According to The Silmarillion, the Valar and Maiar – with the aid of the Vala Tulkas, who entered the Creation last—succeeded in exiling Morgoth into the Void, though his maleficent influence remained ingrained in the fabric of the world.